 Mr. Trenk is a contributing author of Environmental Obligations in Bankruptcy, published by Thomson Reuters.

-In August 2012, Richard D. Trenk was selected by The Best Lawyers in America as one of the “Best Lawyers” in the practice areas of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law and Municipal Law.
+In 2014 and 2015, Richard D. Trenk was selected by The Best Lawyers in America as one of the “Best Lawyers” in the practice areas of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law and Municipal Law.

 In October 2012, Richard D. Trenk was selected by American Lawyer Media and Martindale-Hubbell as a “Top Rated Lawyer” in the area of Commercial Bankruptcy Creditor-Debtor Rights.